-Office of the Governor: Hawaii to advance digital skill development for workers as part of NGA’s Workforce Innovation NetworkPosted on Nov 3, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor: Hawaii to advance digital skill development for workers as part of NGA’s Workforce Innovation NetworkPosted on Nov 3, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige says he is pleased the National Governors Association (NGA) has selected Hawaiʻi for the second phase of its Workforce Innovation Network (NGA WIN), in which states will deploy cross-agency teams to identify and implement strategies that advance digital skill development and more equitable economic participation.

 Hawaiʻi will receive up to $100,000 to create a plan and policies for building advanced digital skills in the state’s workforce and closing the digital gaps resulting from the accelerated trends in automation and digital transformation.
 The NGA Center will collaborate with NGA WIN advisors to deliver technical assistance and best practice resources through June 2022.

 “We have a strong team that includes diverse stakeholders with expertise to advance a coordinated strategic approach to digital equity throughout the state.
 This grant supports our shared vision of a diversified economy with a focus on digital access and equity,” said Gov. Ige.

 The State Public Library System will lead the team which includes representatives from the Office of the Governor, Office of Broadband and Digital Equity, Workforce Development Council, and community-based non-profit organizations with expertise in digital literacy.
 The Friends of the Library is the fiscal agent for the grant.

 “We know that the future success of our communities will rely on technology and how digitally literate we are as a state.
 This funding allows Hawaiʻi to focus on supporting the digital literacy skills and economic success of our 21st Century workforce,” said State Librarian Stacey Aldrich.